Nikityyy/lille/README.md

 ## 🚀 How to Use

+There are several ways to use the Lille models, from easy-to-use graphical interfaces to advanced programmatic control.

+### 1. LM Studio (Easiest for Chat)

+LM Studio provides a simple graphical interface to run LLMs on your local machine.
+It's the easiest way to start chatting with Lille.

+1.  **Download & Install:** Get [LM Studio](https://lmstudio.ai/) for your operating system (Windows, Mac, or Linux).
+2.  **Search for the Model:** Open LM Studio and click the **magnifying glass** icon on the left.
+3.  **Find Lille:** In the search bar, type `Lille` or `Nikity`.
+You will find the models I have uploaded.
+4.  **Download a GGUF:** On the right-hand side, you'll see a list of GGUF files.
+Download a recommended version like `lille-130m-instruct-f16.gguf`.
+5.  **Chat:** Click the **speech bubble** icon on the left.
+At the top, select the model you just downloaded.
+Now you can start a conversation!

-### 1. SimpleAI SDK (Recommended for Easy Use)
+### 2. SimpleAI SDK (Recommended for Programmatic Use)

-The easiest way to get started with Lille is by using the `simpleai-sdk`, which handles all the boilerplate for you and provides a simple, high-level API for both Hugging Face and ONNX backends.
+The easiest way to use Lille programmatically is with the `simpleai-sdk`, which handles all the boilerplate for you and provides a simple, high-level API for both Hugging Face and ONNX backends.

 ```bash
 pip install simpleai-sdk